 Man of Controversies, Who’s Staunch Hindutva Priest Narsinghanand?

-Narsinghanand Saraswati’s name has come up several times in connection with raising the communal tensions.
+Narsinghanand Saraswati’s name has come up several times in connection with communal controversies.

-Congratulating a man for allegedly vandalising a Sai Baba idol, derogatory remarks at Prophet Muhammad, his disciple thrashing a Muslim boy for entering the Dasna Devi Mandir to drink water – Hindutva leader Yati Narsinghanand Saraswati’s name has been cropping up in one controvery after another for the past few weeks.
+Congratulating a man for allegedly vandalising a Sai Baba idol, derogatory remarks on Prophet Muhammad, his disciple thrashing a Muslim boy for entering the Dasna Devi Mandir to drink water, and now delivering hate speeches in the national capital – Hindutva leader Yati Narsinghanand Saraswati’s name has been cropping up in one controversy after another for several months now.

-In a recent contoversy, Saraswati can be seen in a video congratulating Padam Panwar, the man who orchestrated the ‘demolition’ of a Sai Baba idol at a temple in Delhi’s Shahpur Jat.
+The controversy comes a few months after Saraswati was caught on camera congratulating a certain Padam Panwar for orchestrating the ‘demolition’ of a Sai Baba idol at a temple in Delhi’s Shahpur Jat.
 Panwar, in the video, can be heard saying that Sai Baba was no ‘God’ as he died in 1918 and was a Muslim ‘jihadi’.

-Earlier on Saturday, 3 April, the Delhi Police registered an FIR against Saraswati for hurting religious sentiments after he allegedly abused and made derogatory remarks against Prophet Muhammad during an event at Delhi’s Press Club.
+A year ago on 3 April, 2021, the Delhi Police registered an FIR against Saraswati for hurting religious sentiments after he allegedly abused and made derogatory remarks against Prophet Muhammad during an event at Delhi’s Press Club.

 Since Saraswati became the temple priest, a board has been put up outside the premises, stating, “Ye mandir Hinduon ka pavitra sthal hai.
 Yahan Musalmano ka pravesh varjit hai (This temple is a holy place for Hindus.
 Entry of Muslims is strictly prohibited).”